espressif/esp-idf/docs/en/api-reference/storage/fatfs.rst

 The script is based on the partition generator (:component_file:`fatfsgen.py<fatfs/fatfsgen.py>`) and except for generating partition also initializes wear levelling.

-Current implementation supports short file names and FAT12.
-Long file names, and FAT16 are subjects of the future work.
+Current implementation supports short file names, FAT12 and FAT16.
+Long file names support is the subject of the future work.

 Build system integration with FATFS partition generator